urbanjost/M_orderpack/README.md

     Authors: Michel Olagnon
     date: 2000-2012

+Suggestions, testing, test cases, feedback, and assistance welcome for the update.
 ---
-## Issues
+## Recent Events and Issues (See Also : CHANGELOG)

+###2022-04-18
+   - Main sorting routines inssor(), mrgref(), mrgrnk(), refsor() can now take a CHARACTER array as an argument.
+     Ongoing support of CHARACTER types continues.
+   - All routines now have a **preliminary** man-page containing an example program, which is also rendered into HTML
+   - All the example programs from the man-pages are also available as demo programs in the example directory.
+   - A (preliminary, but functional)  make(1) file has been added
+   - Developer Note: all routines are now using the prep(1) preprocessor and have been converted to templates to simplify maintaining code that allows multiple input types.

-  These appear to be issues with the original code, but may have been introduced, but are being looked at:
+  There appear to be issues with the original code, but may have been introduced (but are being looked at):

 - UNIPAR returns non-unique values when less unique values in input than requested in output with gfortran,nvfortran; OK with ifort
 - UNIINV does not have a mechanism to tell how many values are unique and does not appear to sort correctly